carlosypunto/ReallySimpleMVVMLoginExampleWithRxSwift/README.md

 * `username`: user
 * `password`: password

+To get a server error, use:
+* `username`: error
+* `password`: any you want

+To get bad credentials error, do not use any of the above cases.

 # Questions
 If you have any questions about the project, please open an issue or ask questions at [rxswift.slack.com](rxswift.slack.com)